Our Mission

 Hospitality House opened its doors February 14, 2002 in space provided by the Walled Lake First Baptist Church.
 During its first year of operation, Hospitality House assisted approximately 200 families.
 In less than two years the pantry outgrew the space provided and moved to a temporary location in the Walled Lake Church of Christ.
 Soon it was decided Hospitality House needed a more permanent home that, resulted in the rental of 1800 square feet of office/warehouse space at 1600 E. West Maple Rd in Walled Lake.
 In late 2007, the lease was expanded to 3600 square feet.

-In November of 2015 Hospitality House moved to its new facility located at 2075 E. West Maple Rd Suite B204, in Commerce Township.
-The new facility is approximately 8000 sq. feet and allows the pantry to service even more.
+In November of 2015, Hospitality House moved to its current facility, located at 2075 E. West Maple Road, Suite B-204, in Commerce Charter Township.
+This new facility is approximately 8000 sq. feet and allows the pantry to service and warehouse even more.
+As a result of this increased capacity, Hospitality House opened its doors to include the Novi school district and all residents who have a 48393 zip code.

 Across Michigan, 40% of households struggle to afford the basic necessities of housing, child care, food, health care and transportation.